Here is your guide on how to spend 2 weeks in Türkiye. This 14 day Turkey itinerary covers historical sites, the outdoors, food stops & more.

 - 🏖️ Istanbul, Izmir, Antalya, Konya, Cappadocia – A Brief Best of Turkey

-A trip to Turkey is best begun by exploring one of its major cities, Istanbul.
-Istanbul is a city with a long and complex history.
-It has been inhabited since at least the 7th millennium BC and has been ruled by several different empires and civilizations over the centuries.
+Your Turkey trip is best begun by exploring one of its major cities, Istanbul.
+Istanbul is a city in Turkey with a long and complex history.
+It has been inhabited since at least the 7th millennium BC, and Several different empires and civilizations have ruled the Turkish people over the centuries.

 First known as Constantinople, it was the capital of the Byzantine Empire founded by the Greeks, which later fell to the Ottoman Turks, and the city was renamed Istanbul.
 Over the years, the city has undergone massive transformations to become one of the world’s largest and most vibrant cities today.